-Let's take a look at some tips on how to prevent clogs and maintain a clean, fresh smelling disposal without use of harsh chemicals.
+Let's take a look at some tips on how to prevent clogs and maintain a clean, fresh smelling disposal without the use of harsh chemicals.

-Avoid the Following to Prevent the Garbage Disposal Drain Clogs:
+Avoid the Following to Prevent the Garbage Disposal Drain Clogs

 There are a few things to avoid in using your sink and garbage disposal to help reduce chances of clogs or slow draining waste lines.